Continuing Education Activity

 Prognosis

-Most of the patients have shown good response after treatment with DEC.
-Despite treatment, mild interstitial lung disease has been found to persist in some patients.
-Studies have shown that almost 20% of patients may relapse in five years.
+Most of the patients have shown good response after treatment with diethylcarbamazine, though despite treatment, mild interstitial lung disease has been found to persist in some patients.
+Studies have shown that almost 20% of patients may relapse in 5 years.
+Patients developing pulmonary hypertension may have a poor prognosis because, most of the time, this condition is irreversible.

 Complications

-Tropical pulmonary eosinophilia (TPE), if treated late or left untreated, can lead to pulmonary fibrosis or chronic bronchitis with chronic respiratory failure.
+Tropical pulmonary eosinophilia, if treated late or left untreated, can lead to pulmonary fibrosis or chronic bronchitis with chronic respiratory failure.
+Additionally, pulmonary hypertension leading to cor pulmonale may be seen in a few patients due to the embolization of destructed microfilariae into lung capillaries.

 Consultations